Jenuaz/CS50W/git/README.md

 To test it you can one your https://github.com/nameOfYourRepository.git and edit the hello.html file directly in web editor.
 And
 Save those changes.
 It will count as someone else provide changes to our repository.
 If we want to pull those changes we will use that command and new version of our project will be pulled to our local machine!

+What may happen if changes has been introduces current local workflow and server workflow?
+In other words what will happen if your hello world is committed but not pushed to the server and server already have new data (so our hello was changed by someone else)?